 Alli has developed her work internationally through residencies abroad at Cite des Arts International in Paris, France and S12 Galleri og Verksted in Bergen, Norway.

-She has exhibited both internationally and nationally, with solo exhibitions recently at Urbanglass, New York and upcoming at University of North Georgia in 2017.
-She was recognized as a 2015 Emerging Artist by the Glass Art Society, and currently is serving as Head of the Glass Program at Bowling Green State University.
+She has exhibited both internationally and nationally, with solo exhibitions recently at Milsaps College in Jackson MS (2017) and River House Arts in Toledo, OH (2018).
+She has also acted as Executive Exhibition Chair and co-curator for the National juried glass exhibition, Momentum in Toledo, OH (2017).
+She was recognized as a 2015 Emerging Artist by the Glass Art Society and serves as Head of the Glass Program and Assistant Professor at Bowling Green State University.